 If you wish to go further and apply those shell voicings on II-V-I, with 9th and 13th, using interesting rhythms, going rootless (etc.) I highly recommend the course:

-The Jazz Guitar Chords: Introduction Course has been designed to feel like a private lesson (with yours truly) because it lasts about 60 minutes.
+The Jazz Guitar Comping 101 has been designed to feel like a private lesson (with yours truly) because it lasts about 60 minutes.
 It’s broken down into smaller chunks of lessons and you can always stop and rewind.
 The full PDF (with tab) is included.
 In summary: in this course you go from ZERO jazz to playing real jazz chords in less than an hour.